BME Going Pro

 - Industry Internship.
 Participants in Going Pro receive stipend support during their two-month industry internship (internship must be approved by the BME graduate program committee).

 - Mentoring.
-Students will be paired up with an alum of the department, with whom they meet throughout their training.
+Students will be paired up with a BME Professional with whom they meet throughout their training.

 - Professional Development Course.
-Going Pro (and many other BME graduate students) participants take a 1-credit course in the Spring semester focused on professional development and BME industry.
+Going Pro (and many other BME graduate students) participants take a 1-credit course course focused on professional development and BME industry.